josephsdavid/N2D/docs/quickstart.rst

         * - batch_size
           - 256
           - The batch size
-        * - pretrain_epochs
+        * - epochs
           - 1000
           - number of epochs
         * - loss
           - "mse"
-          - The loss function
+          - The loss function.
+Anything that tf.keras accepts will do.
         * - optimizer
           - "adam"
           - The optimizier